MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-no-boot-dracut.md

 In this scenario, if you've documented the original partition table layout, with the exact start and end sectors for each of the original partitions, and no further modifications are done on the system, like new file systems creation, recreate the partitions by using the same original layout with tools like `fdisk` (for MBR partition tables) or `gdisk` (for GPT partition tables) to gain access to the inaccessible file system.
 Follow this recovery operation from a repair/rescue VM.
 For more information, see the [Offline troubleshooting](#offline-troubleshooting) section.

-If that approach doesn't work, we recommend performing a [restore from backup](/azure/backup/backup-azure-arm-restore-vms).
+If this approach doesn't work, we recommend performing a [restore from backup](/azure/backup/backup-azure-arm-restore-vms).

 ## <a id="dracut-initramfs-corruption"></a>Initrd or initramfs corruption